wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-basic-formula-change-properties-powerapps/includes/6-functions-validating-data.md

 -   **IsBlank** -- This function checks a field, property, or variable to see if the result is blank.
 If the object is blank then the function returns true.

+-   **IsBlankOrError** -- This function checks whether an expression is blank or results in an error, and returns true or false.

 -   **IsEmpty** -- This function checks a table of data to see if it contains records.
 If the table is empty then the function returns